illydali/proj3-ecomm-react/README.md

 ### Site Owner Goals
 As a site owner, I aim to cater to lovers and collectors of vinyl records so that they have the option to view, select and purchase the records from the comfort of home.

+As a site owner, I want to ensure a collection of visually pleasing new released records for customers to access.

 ### User Goals